samisnotinsane/arq-teleop-robot/catkin_ws/src/kinect2_bridge/README.md

 2. `source devel/setup.bash`
 3. `roslaunch kinect_bridge kinect_bridge`

-This will publish ROS topics which can be viewed using 'rostopic list' and the image can be viewed with 'rosrun image_view image_view image:=<topic name>
+This will publish ROS topics which can be viewed using 'rostopic list' and the image can be viewed with `rosrun image_view image_view image:=<topic name>`